lschierer/EvonyTKRTips.sst/src/content/docs/monsters/guides/getting_started.md

      is really a PvP beast, but will work for monster hunting also.
 1. When you get the fafnir (purple) dragon
    * you need to feed it to make it be worthwhile.
-   * refines on your dragon also matter
+   * refines on your dragon also matter.
+For monster hunting, you want four mounted attack refines.
    * activate the talents on the dragon.
 These can be leveled up as well.
 The siege talent on this dragon doesn't help you.
 1. Switching your beast or dragon requires a one hour cool down period.
 This